Peter King's last Monday Morning Quarterback at SI

 That was rough.
 Amazing thing about McGuire: He loved sports, the Rams in particular.
 And we exchanged emails about them quite a bit.
 He could go from combat to football seamlessly.
 In 2008, he wrote: “I am not a real religious man but someone is looking out for me.
 We found an IED the other day and began to block off the area so it could be blown up in place when all of the sudden we began to take small arms fire (AK-47), which is not a big deal.
 That does not affect me, and we’ve taken a lot of it, but what did hit home was when the AIF (anti-Iraq forces) began to throw indirect fire (mortars) at us.
 They came raining down on us just like in the movies.
 The first round went right by my shoulder.
 It was so close I felt the breeze as it went by me and hit the ground.
 We also got ambushed by 10 or 15 insurgents firing at us.
 We did get some kills and a number of enemy captures.
 I like when we capture them, they look so terrified.
 I have three guys in my platoon now who have been put in for the Purple Heart.
 Anyway, onto the fun stuff.
 How about Kurt Warner????
 300 yards, 3 touchdowns, what a game!
 I was out on a 12-hour mission and stayed up until 3 a.m. here to watch it.
 And the Rams beat Denver (OH YES!) and Steven Jackson rushed for 100-plus yards.
 We don’t lose when we rush for 100 a game.”

-Once, he told me there wasn’t much to do on the Forward Operated Bases (the invented bases, often in the middle of deserts) in Iraq and Afghanistan, and I asked if there was something I could do with my readers.
-Turns out that for $20,000, the USO could airlift in a rec hall, with video games, weights, and recreation equipments.
-I put it out in MMQB, asked the band “Five For Fighting” if we could use their name and ask readers for donations of $5 or more.
-(The band loved it, and helped raise the money.)
+Once, he told me there wasn’t much to do on the Forward Operating Bases (the pop-up bases, often in the middle of deserts) in Iraq and Afghanistan, and I asked if there was something I could do, with my readers.
+Turns out that for $20,000 the USO could airlift in a rec hall, with weights, video games and recreation equipment.
+I put out a call in MMQB, asked the band “Five For Fighting” if we could use their name and ask readers for donations of $5 or more.
+(The band loved it and helped in the fundraising.)
 Your money, more than $200,000, put 10 of those recreation packages in remote areas of war zones, so our troops would have something to do on their down time.

 I haven’t been in touch with McGuire for several years, and we tried to find him last week.
 No luck.
 Mike, if you’re reading this, I hope life is good with you.
 Find me at talkback@themmqb.com if you want to reach out.
 Friends of Mike can help too.
 Whatever you’re doing, Mike, you made an impact on my life.
 Thank you.

 • Thank you, changing business.
 (I think.)
-The morphing of the business into a 24/7 operation makes us better, even though it’s a total pain in the rear end in the off-season.
-This is how much the business has changed: In 1996, on a Wednesday night, Brett Favre told me and only me the story of why he was headed into rehab the next day in Kansas.
+The morphing of the business into a 24/7 operation makes us better, even though it’s a total pain in the rear-end in the offseason.
+This is how much the business has changed: In 1996, on a Wednesday night, Brett Favre told me, and only me, the story of why he was headed into rehab the next day in Kansas.
 It was ugly and involved a seizure on an operating table and scarfing down more than a dozen pills at the ESPYs, and so much regret and sadness.
 Problem was, I had no outlet for the story of the year.
 No website.
 No TV.
 No radio show.
 So I had to wait.
-My story would not be out for seven full days, till the next issue of the magazine hit the stands the following Wednesday, and then in mailboxes Thursday and Friday.
+My story would not be out for seven full days, until the next issue of the magazine hit the stands the following Wednesday, and then in mailboxes Thursday and Friday.
 Amazing thing is, it held.
 The story hit like a firecracker, particularly in Wisconsin, with the ugly details of Favre’s addiction.

 Think what would have happened 20 years later.
 I’d have written the story live for The MMQB, then taken another angle and written for SI, and been on 10 or 15 talk shows, and maybe the TV highlight shows and news shows … all in the first 12 to 24 hours of the story.
 In 1996 it held for seven days.
 I often complain about what’s happened in our business, because we have too much news hole to fill constantly, even in 11 weeks of dead time from the draft to the opening of camps.
-But we’ve gone from the Stone Age to the iPad Age in less than 20 years.
+But we’ve gone from the Stone Age to the iPhone Age in less than 20 years.
 He/she who adapts wins.

 • Thank you, HBO family, for six years of big-league TV experience.
-Way too many folks to name, but Rick Bernstein was a heck of a boss and the instinctive Brian Hyland taught me so much about story-telling that was not the norm.
+Way too many folks to name, but Rick Bernstein was a heck of a boss, and the instinctive Brian Hyland taught me so much about storytelling that was not the norm.
 Go spend a couple days walking across Tennessee with the ex-Giant, George Martin, to raise money for 9/11 first responders, Hyland told me.
 Sounded … weird, but I went.
 Best thing I did at HBO.

 • Thank you, Dick Ebersol, for believing I could add something to your prime-time jewel, NBC Sunday Night Football, and for being a smart mentor.
 And thanks, Sam Flood and Rick Cordella, for keeping the door open for me lo these many years.
 Not sure exactly what the future holds, but I am excited about it.

 • Thank you, Peyton Manning.
-More than any player in my time covering the league, Manning understood the back-and-forth nature of our jobs.
-In training camp every year, he’d grill me about where I’d been and who was saying what—any morsel of information that could help him even a little bit.
+More than any other player in my time covering the league, Manning understood the back-and-forth nature of our jobs.
+In training camp every year he’d grill me about where I’d been and who was saying what—any morsel of information that could help him even a little bit.
 Plus, he loved the gossip.
 In exchange, he knew what we wanted: colorful stories from the huddle and the field and sanitized ones from the locker room and the airplanes.
 He gave.
 One time in my life—at least that I recall—he wouldn’t help me.
 I was doing a story naming Manning our midseason MVP in 2009.
 The unbeaten Colts were headed for a midseason showdown with the Patriots.
-He figured it out, and our magazine, likely with him on the cover, would be out a few days before the Pats-Colts game Nov.
+He figured it out, and our magazine, likely with him on the cover, would be out a few days before the Pats-Colts game on Nov.
 15. No interview, he said.
 No cooperation with the story.
 His right, of course.
 But that got me a little fired up.
 I was going to beat the bushes to find out why Manning, with a bad running game and a beat-up line and a new head coach, was playing so great.

 I found it in Qadry Ismail, who shared a story from his one year with Manning, 2002, and a game at Jacksonville.